 When Tom has to leave after being drafted, Lily is heartbroken and worried for his safety.
 Lily and Tom write to each other as often as possible.
 Tom even proposes to Lily for marriage in a letter, and she writes back to him saying yes.
 Lily keeps regularly in touch with Tom’s family and his mom Gia and Lily come closer, supporting each other.
 Meanwhile, her mom keeps pushing her to say yes to Nathaniel Carter, a wealthy family friend, to secure their futures.
 The sexist behavior makes you roll your eyes, but it was a common occurrence then, still you can completely sympathize with Lily’s frustration at such comments and behavior.

 I liked the way Lily’s character has been written.
 She is smart, passionate, and empathetic but is also firm when she needs to be.
 The way she gets excited about cooking, and her hunger to succeed despite limited support from her family is truly remarkable.
-Lily’s mother is so class-conscious, it is frustrating.
+Lily’s mother is so class-conscious, that it is frustrating.
 She looks down at people she thinks aren’t up to her standard.
 She is never proud of Lily’s professional accomplishments; in fact, she doesn’t even like listening to her talk about her work.
 Lily’s grandmother Josie, on the other hand, is completely supportive and incredibly proud of Lily for pursuing her passion.

 The circle Lily’s mom associates with seems so dysfunctional.
 Their children are being drafted into the Army, but they still want to pretend that things aren’t bad.
 Indulging and fussing over food rationing and fabrics.
-No one wants to talk about the horrible things happening around them; they take the saying, ignorance is bliss a little too seriously.
+No one wants to talk about the horrible things happening around them; they take the saying, that ignorance is bliss a little too seriously.
 The homefront is practically left to be run by women, and Lily meets amazing women as new kitchen staff is hired.
 They form a kinship with each other, getting through difficult circumstances together.
 The story sends a strong message of being perseverant, and it is explicit throughout the novel.

 At first glance, I thought that this novel will focus more on the love story of Lily and Tom, but that isn’t the case.
 In the end, it didn’t get enough time.
 It doesn’t matter though because this novel is Lily’s story.
 I wish the dynamic between Lily, and Tom would have been explored more.
 The ending feels a little rushed although, it brings the story to a complete circle.